 Night work will be required on the West Gate Freeway, Footscray Road and within the rail environment to ensure roads and rail remain operational throughout construction.

-Tunneling activities will be undertaken continuously 24/7.
+Tunnelling activities will be undertaken continuously 24/7.

 We’ll communicate any planned disruptions or delays in advance to residents, businesses and road users.